Transpersonal Psychology Counselling - 2 years Curriculum & Syllabus

 - Deepening Theory of Transpersonal (TP) Healing

-- Deepening Somatic Mapping & Awareness: energy balancing techniques
+- Deepening Somatic Mapping & Awareness: Energy-Balancing Techniques

 - Deepening Chakra Archetypal Theory & Healing Process